edibleinterfaces/notask/docs/dev.md

     Active

+    - Overflow scroll bar needs work on all pages
     - Trashcan Delete UI CSS
         when a tasklist is toggled in delete mode and then deleted, that css is applied to the next tasklist in the dom.